OctopusDeploy/People/Support.md

 ### I uncover important problems and opportunities that are critical to the long-term success of Octopus
 - I have a deep understanding of my area of speciality, as well as Octopus products and strategy
 - I collaborate with other Octopus leaders to ensure I am aware of all major initiatives at Octopus and can understand how they will affect our customers and Support teams.
-- I have a track record of identifying significant problems, inhibitors and opportunities, and for creating lasting, best-fit solutions that align our strategy and Support efforts
+- I have a track record of identifying significant problems, inhibitors and opportunities, and for creating lasting, best-fit solutions that align our strategy and Support efforts.
 - I work closely with product, engineering, and executive stakeholders to articulate and refine solutions to problems that are timely, important, and impactful.
 - Instead of simply patching or extending existing solutions, which may not be fit for purpose anymore, my contributions open up whole new areas of strategic possibility that progress our journey of making Octopus a world-class Support organization.